fabeet/guides/inclusive-culture/emotional-intelligence.md

 comprehensive and precise definition.
 For many people, there will always be intangible components, and aspects that are hard to capture with words.

-At thoughtbot, we have endeavored to define EI in a way that espouses our culture of inclusivity.
+At Fabeet, we have endeavored to define EI in a way that espouses our culture of inclusivity.
 We seek to continuously improve this definition, our understanding of it, and our expression of it.
 Ultimately, we would like to enact and inspire positive change in the world through our inclusive culture.